 You can imagine that cryptocurrencies work a lot like email.
 To receive an email from someone, you must first share your email address with them.
 It is the same for cryptocurrencies, but you must share your public key (wallet address).

-You have to know your passport if you want to access your email messages.
+You have to know your password if you want to access your email messages.
 It is the same for cryptocurrencies, but you have to know your private key.

 The crypto wallet always consists of two parts.
 The first part is the public address of the wallet, which you can share with others without worrying.
 The second part is a private key that you must never reveal.